Dance Dance Revolution Solo

-Dance Dance Revolution Solo is a short-lived series of games spun off of the main Dance Dance Revolution series.
+Dance Dance Revolution Solo is a series of games spun off of the main Dance Dance Revolution series.
 It consists of three arcade releases in Japan.
 The game mode was also adapted for use in a children's arcade version and two console releases (as a game mode).

 Gameplay

 Gameplay in the Solo series is nearly identical to that of the main Dance Dance Revolution series, but with a few differences to optimize the game for single-player mode.
 In addition to the four-panel mode offered in the main series, Solo adds a three-panel mode in its Bass Mix and 2000 releases, as well as a six-panel mode in all of its releases.
 Both modes add two new panels: up-left and up-right.
 The three-panel mode adds the down arrow to these, while the six-panel mode combines both the four traditional panels and the two new panels.